emmt/TiPi/info/framework.md

 ### Create a Similar Shaped Array

-To create a new array with the same type and shape as `arr` is simply done by:
+Creating a new array with the same type and shape as `arr` is simply done by:

     arr.create()

-which return a *flat* array whose elements are contiguous and stored in column-major order.
-The `ArrayFactory` provides static methods to create shaped arrays of any given type and shape.
+which yields a *flat* array whose elements are contiguous and stored in column-major order.
+The [`ArrayFactory`](array-factory.md) provides static methods to create shaped arrays of any given type and shape (providing the type of its elements is known).

 ### 1D View of a Shaped Array